crowdsecurity/cs-cloud-firewall-bouncer/README.md

 ### GCP

 Authentication to GCP is done through [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
 If using a service account, the GCP project ID will be automatically determined (using the project ID of the service account) and does not have to be specified in the configuration.
-If the service account resides in a different project than the VPC network, the GCP project ID must be overridden in the configuration.
+If the service account resides in a different project than the VPC network/Cloud Armor policy, the GCP project ID must be overridden in the configuration.

+#### Network Firewall

 The service account will need the following permissions: